nachocaru/xaprb.com/content/blog/2013-02-03-why-does-mysqls-version-comment-change-when-logging-is-enabled.md

     Version: '5.6.7-rc-log'

-I assume there&#8217;s a good story behind this somewhere.
-I&#8217;m thinking a priest, a rabbi, and Monty walk into a bar, and black vodka is probably involved at some point too :-)
+I assume there's a good story behind this somewhere.
+I'm thinking a priest, a rabbi, and Monty walk into a bar, and black vodka is probably involved at some point too :-)